Dynatrace/OneAgent-SDK-for-dotnet/README.md

 await tracer.TraceAsync(async () =>
 {
+    // add the Dynatrace tag or W3C Trace Context (based on your configuration) to request headers to allow
-    // set the Dynatrace tracing header to allow linking the request on the server for end-to-end tracing request.Headers[OneAgentSdkConstants.DYNATRACE_HTTP_HEADERNAME] = tracer.GetDynatraceStringTag();
+    // the agent in the web server to link the request together for end-to-end tracing tracer.InjectTracingHeaders((key, value) => request.Headers[key] = value);

     MyCustomHttpResponse response = await request.ExecuteAsync();